rugbyprof/Mwsu-Mobile-Gaming/Assignments/010-AstarRandom.md

 - The player can move faster (run), which depletes stamina points (or stamina bar) that regenerates slowly.
 - multiple types of attacks i.e ranged, spells, melee
 - item drops from enemies for power ups or amor/equipment
+- enemy can drop boom
+- add a supper enemy(mave faster)

 ## Teams